 - You’ll be more flexible and agile to be able to enter the smallest caves of Ponta da Piedade and access the most inaccessible beaches.

-Snorkel equipment will also be provided on the kayak tours, so if you’re up to explore the underwater world of Ponta da Piedade too, you’re welcome to do so.
+Snorkel equipment will also be provided on the kayak tours, so if you’re up to exploring the underwater world of Ponta da Piedade too, you’re welcome to do so.

-You won’t regret it as Ponta da Piedade is one of the best places in the Algarve to go snorkeling.
+You won’t regret it as Ponta da Piedade is one of the best places in the Algarve to go snorkelling.

 SUP tours to the caves